Anny-Moon/PCA/README.md

 ```matlab
 >> makeScalingMovie('myPolymer',5)
 ```
 will make an avi file with scaling procedure, where each frame will be the 5th step of scaling procedure.
-Skip the second argument for drawing each step of procedure.
+Skip the second argument for drawing each step of the procedure.

 ## GNUplot
 If you have GNUplot you can call